andrewcooke/choochoo/docs/index.md

 ## Danger Ahead

-See the [explanation](https://github.com/andrewcooke/choochoo) on the front page - currently this project is not easy to use and fixing that is not a high priority.
+See the [explanation](https://github.com/andrewcooke/choochoo) on the front page - currently this project is not easy to use and fixing that is not a high priority (well, more exactly, it is not a short-term priority).

 If you want to continue anyway, the notes below point you in the right direction.
 Good luck!